nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 My experiences at Code Fellows taught me the importance of breaking down a problem into the smallest possible bits, and working through each individual component carefully.
 This should help keep me from "coding in circles" and instead, finding a solution that I can then write tests for and start coding, and move forward.

+### Trees

+Up until today I have been thinking of Trees as a separate class or structure than Tree Nodes.
+This has caused some issues:

+1. When challenged with a problem that includes a Tree data structure, I tend to worry about the complexity of development multiple classes to solve the problem, and the limited time-space to write algorithms and code, this slows me down.
+1. When implementing a generic data structure, separating Tree from the Node causes complexities with the Generics (see [Java Generics, above](#java-generics)).
+Developing a Tree Node as its own class with all the necessary functionality helps to overcome setting type placeholders and allows managing Node Data (values) without all the code gymnastics.

+It is probably better for me if I think of Trees as a Node that might/not have child nodes.
+Any Tree Node should have the functionality necessary to get/set its value, one or more children, and know how to traverse, and be generic for all types that it could store.

 ## Friday 9-Sept-2022

 Today I have a volunteer event scheduled that will keep me busy through Sunday.
 Before that, I coded the Code Challenge and wrote a test for it and it passes!
 There are probably a few other tests to write to ensure the code is functional in all the expected ways including failure cases, while will be developed over time.
 For now, I'm calling the code challenge exercise a success, and can safely say that I passed the challenge per the rubric scoring system.